AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/add-facebook-custom-audiences-as-a-launchpoint-service.md

    ![](assets/image2016-11-29-10-3a52-3a29.png)

 1. After you're logged into Facebook, return to Marketo.
-Click **Authorize**.
+Click **[!UICONTROL Authorize]**.

    ![](assets/fb-custom-authorize-hand.png)

    >[!NOTE]
    >
    >You _must_ use a Facebook Business Manager account in order for your Custom Audiences integration to work.
-To learn how to set up a Business Manager account, refer to [Facebook Help](https://www.facebook.com/business/help/1710077379203657).
+To learn how to set up a Business Manager account, refer to [Facebook Help](https://www.facebook.com/business/help/1710077379203657){target="_blank"}.

-1. If prompted, click **OK** to accept the Marketo app installation into Facebook.
+1. If prompted, click **[!UICONTROL OK]** to accept the Marketo app installation into Facebook.

    ![](assets/image2016-11-29-10-3a56-3a3.png)

 1. You're now authorized!
-Select a matching mode and click **Create**.
+Select a matching mode and click **[!UICONTROL Create]**.

    >[!NOTE]
    >